-Executive compensation decisions at the Company are the product of several factors, in each case subject to modification by the MD&C Committee as it may deem necessary at its discretion and are also dependent upon whether the decisions are made in the normal pay setting cycle or under special circumstances for a newly appointed or hired executive.
-For 2022, the predominant factors influencing pay determinations for our NEOs included:
+Executive compensation decisions are the product of several factors, in each case subject to modification by the MD&C Committee as it may deem necessary at its discretion and are also dependent upon whether the decisions are made in the normal pay setting cycle or under special circumstances for a newly appointed or hired executive.
+For 2023, the predominant factors influencing pay determinations for our NEOs included:

-- Performance against the adjusted BUC performance target; - Advancement of our strategic business objectives that supported our four priorities for 2022 (outlined in the Executive Summary of this CD&A) as well as the strategic objectives included in our performance modifier; - Achievement of specific operational and ESG goals included in our performance modifier relating to the sphere of influence of each applicable NEO; and - Market competitive compensation levels reflected in survey data and peer group data as described in more detail below.
+- Performance against the adjusted Business Unit Performance ("BUC") performance target (For further details, please refer to the 2023 AIP Awards section below): - Advancement of our key business priorities for 2023 (outlined in the Executive Summary of this CD&A) as well as the strategic initiatives included in our non-financial goals; - Achievement of specific operational and ESG goals included in our non-financial goals relating to the sphere of influence of each applicable NEO; - Market competitive compensation levels reflected in survey data and peer group data as described in more detail below.